What is Chiropractic?

 As an adult, whether you are active or not, chiropractic helps you eliminate imbalances in the body created by stress or injury.
 This also prevents the reappearance of some injuries.

 Chiropractic is also a very good way to keep seniors active and mobile.
 Aging joints naturally lose their flexibility.
 By remaining active and regularly ensuing chiropractic care, the elderly maintain flexibility of joints along with mobility and independence.

 What Does a Chiropractor Do?

-Where conventional medicine focuses on treating illness through surgery and pharmaceuticals, the goal of chiropractic is to optimize health with a non-invasive approach that does not use drugs or surgery.
-Chiropractic's primary avenue of care is manipulation of the spine and the framework of the body.
+Chiropractic is a health care discipline, which emphasizes the inherent recuperation power of body to heal itself without drugs or surgery.
+Chiropractic's primary holistic approach of care is manipulation of the spine and the framework of the body.

 After a first meeting devoted to examination, interview, and neurological and orthopedic tests, in order to have a clear picture of your medical condition (take any X-Ray, MRI or scanner you possess), the chiropractor will process the information he gathered and give you a personalized treatment program.
 This program varies greatly according to the pathology of each patient.
 Some problems may be solved in a few spaced sessions, while others will need you to come twice a week for several months.

 Further treatment takes place in three stages, each session lasting 20 to 30 minutes.
 The first sessions are intended to provide rapid relief, followed by the correction of the problem itself (what your chiropractor calls "adjustments").
 The program ends with a final phase of stabilization, which can spread over time.
 The goal is simply to maintain the body, in order to prevent the problem from resurfacing.

 Is Chiropractic Safe?

 Chiropractic is widely recognized and integrated into healthcare systems worldwide.
 It is the second health profession in the United States, where 15 million of adjustments are made every day.